Nilcreator/FablabKannaiRobotClub/OttoNinjaGemini/NinjaV2/tutorial.md

     *   `Ninja_Voice_Control.py`
     *   `web_interface.py`
     *   `DFRobot_RaspberryPi_Expansion_Board.py`
-        *   **Note:** `DFRobot_RaspberryPi_Expansion_Board.py` is likely a custom library file provided by DFRobot or the project maintainer for this specific HAT.
-It should be placed directly in your project folder and is **not** installed via `pip`.
-If your HAT is a generic PCA9685-based board, you might need different libraries like `adafruit-circuitpython-pca9685` and `adafruit-circuitpython-servokit`.
+        *   **Important Note:** `DFRobot_RaspberryPi_Expansion_Board.py` is a local library file specific to this DFRobot HAT.
+Ensure this file is downloaded from the project repository and placed directly in your `~/NinjaRobot/` project folder.
+It is **not** installed via `pip`.
+If you are using a different HAT (e.g., a generic PCA9685-based board), you will need different libraries and code adjustments (e.g., using `adafruit-circuitpython-pca9685` and `adafruit-circuitpython-servokit`).

 2.  **Create `templates` Directory:** Inside the project directory (`~/NinjaRobot`):
     ```bash